-- 9. Carbon pricing, either a carbon tax or a cap-and-trade program, is considered to be essential to any effective climate policy.19 Of the two options, a carbon tax is generally easier to administer than a cap-and-trade program.20 For at least two reasons, it makes more sense for such a carbon tax to be imposed at the state level versus the municipal level.
+- 3. ASPEN AND PIKE COUNTY, COLORADO The Renewable Energy Mitigation Program (REMP) requires new homes to meet a strict energy budget or pay additional fees.
+Homeowners who go over their established budget, and consume extra energy, must either install a renewable energy system or pay an emissions tax.
+Revenue from this tax, established in 2000, is subsequently invested in energy efficiency measures.
+While this is not a straight carbon tax, it effectively incentivizes renewable energy usage.
+The REMP model has been applied to a number of other locales in Colorado, including Snowmass Village, Carbondale, and Eagle County.
+It has also been implemented in Martha's Vineyard, Massachusetts.^[3] This financing structure has primarily been used in very wealthy communities.
+As such, it is not recommended for use only in the City of Milwaukee, though it could be considered on a county-wide basis. - 4.
+Carbon pricing, either a carbon tax or a cap-and-trade program, is considered to be essential to any effective climate policy.
+[4] Of the two options, a carbon tax is generally easier to administer than a cap-and-trade program.
+[5] For at least two reasons, it makes more sense for such a carbon tax to be imposed at the federal or state level versus the municipal level.
 The first reason is the point of taxation, or where the tax is assessed.
 Imposing the tax further upstream, such as at the point of fuel extraction, processing or import, minimizes the number of taxed parties, thereby minimizing leakage and maximizing revenues.
-Moreover, from a political standpoint, an upstream tax is less visible than a downstream tax.21 As the State of Wisconsin does not extract or process fossil fuels, such an upstream tax could be imposed at the point of import.
-The second reason a state-level carbon tax is preferable is because a carbon tax will be regressive, and hurt poorer households, without some form of revenue recycling, such as income tax relief for those households in lower income tax brackets.22 Such income tax relief could be provided through the state, but not through the city or county. - 10.
-Microgrid enhanced with parking and EV charging fees (City Funding).
-Pay for electric vehicle infrastructure, energy efficiency and renewable energy with parking and charging fees.
-Technically feasible. - 11.
-Public Benefit Funds (City Funding).
-Small surcharge on energy bills to pay for renewable energy and energy efficiency.
-Feasible.
-What Focus on Energy already does.
+Moreover, from a political standpoint, an upstream tax is less visible than a downstream tax.
+[6] As the State of Wisconsin does not extract or process fossil fuels, such an upstream tax could be imposed at the point of import.
+The second reason a state-level carbon tax is preferable is because a carbon tax will be regressive, and hurt poorer households, without some form of revenue recycling, such as income tax relief for those households in lower income tax brackets.
+[7] Such income tax relief could be provided through the state, but not through the city or county.